migualex/sits-prodes/README.md

 # Getting started

-To use the scripts available in this repository, clone the project to your local machine using the command below:
+To use the scripts in this repository, clone the project to your local machine using the command below:

 ``` sh